ahmedmmkms/b2b-marketplace/Sprint.md

-# Sprint 0 Setup Guide: Getting Started with P4 B2B Marketplace
+# Sprint 0 Setup Guide: Getting Started with P4 B2B Marketplace (Monorepo)

-This guide will walk you through setting up all the required services, accounts, and local development environment for the P4 B2B Marketplace project.
+This guide will walk you through setting up all the required services, accounts, and local development environment for the P4 B2B Marketplace project using a monorepo approach with both frontend and backend in the same repository.

 ## Table of Contents
 1. [Required Accounts & Services](#required-accounts--services)